 I was there last weekend for the Yarm Gala, where stall holders and entertainers pitch up along the High Street in an annual event which aims to raise the profile of the Town’s permanent retailers.

-When I arrived to watch my friend Jane’s choir performing, the preceding act, UK Rock Legends, was still in full flow; a rock band performing covers, and though I didn’t catch them performing any Nazareth, they were certainly Loud ‘n’ Proud.
+When I arrived to watch my friend J’s choir performing, the preceding act, UK Rock Legends, was still in full flow; a rock band performing covers, and though I didn’t catch them performing any Nazareth, they were certainly Loud ‘n’ Proud.
 I was enjoying their set when I spotted a sticker on the keyboard player’s equipment that proclaimed “Keep Music Live”.

 Back in my heyday, this was a regular message from the Musicians Union, who distributed similar stickers with the popular music press; Sounds, NME, Melody Maker etc. I think my Roland piano bore one for a while.